kragen/derctuo/markdown/machine-teeth.md

 Critters (the technical term) use teeth, claws, and beaks to cut things, maneuvering them into position with softer tissues.
-A smallish tooth can have an even smaller point that digs into the material to cut, supported by a wider base rooted in a "handle" of material softer than the tooth itself, which is held in still softer material.
+A smallish tooth can have an even smaller point that digs into the material to cut, supported by a wider base rooted in a “handle” of material softer than the tooth itself, which is held in still softer material.

-Machines can use the same technique, and sometimes do: lathes, fly cutters, boring bars, shapers, and D-bits all cut with a single point, often made of a cermet; it's common to dress grinding wheels with a single-pointed diamond mounted at the end of a steel dressing tool; a woodworking plane commonly uses a steel blade held in a wooden frame;
+Machines can use the same technique, and sometimes do: lathes, fly cutters, boring bars, shapers, and D-bits all cut with a single point, often made of a cermet; it’s common to dress grinding wheels with a single-pointed diamond mounted at the end of a steel dressing tool; a woodworking plane commonly uses a steel blade held in a wooden frame;
 and a hand file commonly consists of case-hardened steel teeth on the